-If you want, you can also format your internal links (e.g. you can italicize your link, make it bold, add color, etc …) using the format buttons in your WordPress visual content editor menu (< there’s that internal link again! :)) …
+You can format your internal links (e.g. you can italicize your link, make it bold, add color, etc …) using the format buttons in your WordPress visual content editor menu (< there’s that internal link again! :)) …

-No tutorial on adding links to WordPress content is complete without showing you how to delete links that you no longer want, so let’s take care of this topic right now.
+No tutorial on adding content links would feel complete without showing you how to remove links that you no longer want, so let’s take care of this topic right now.

-To remove a hyperlink from your content, just click anywhere on the link and then click either the little cross icon on the link editor floating bar or the ‘Remove link’ button on the content editor menu as shown below
+To remove a link from your posts or pages, just click anywhere on the link and then click either the ’remove’ icon on the link editor floating bar or the ‘Remove link’ button on the content editor menu as shown below

-(Deleting links is easy … you even get choices!)
+(Deleting hyperlinks is easy … WordPress even gives you different choices!)

 (Non-clickable content … all links removed!)

-So far, we have looked at how to create internal links to content manually using the WordPress inline link function.
+So far, we have looked at how to create links to content in WordPress manually using the built-in WordPress inline link feature.

-Are there WordPress plugins that can automate this work?
+Are there any WordPress plugins that can automate this job?

 Yes, there are!
-As we explain in our comprehensive overview of WordPress plugins, there are plugins for just about everything.
+As we explain here, there are plugins for everything.
 And if you cannot find a plugin that does what you are looking for, one can be created for you.

-Also, depending on the type of theme used on your website, you can benefit from additional internal linking features such as:
+Also, depending on the kind of plugins and themes used on your site, you can get additional SEO benefits from internal linking features such as:

-In another article, we’ll discuss additional ways to link content in WordPress, examine the pros and cons of automating content links in WordPress, and look at several WordPress plugins you can check out for creating internal links automatically in your content:
+In another article, we’ll discuss additional types of linking content in WordPress, examine the benefits and challenges of automating content links in WordPress, and look at a few plugins that can help you create links automatically on your website:

 (SEO internal linking structures.
-Image sourced from: No Sweat WP Internal Links Lite WordPress plugin)
+Screenshot source: No Sweat WP Internal Links Lite plugin for WordPress)

 Congratulations!
-Now you know how to easily link content in your WordPress posts and pages.
+Now you know how to easily link content internally in your WordPress posts and pages.